 The Management of the Board is responsible for the preparation of the financial statements that give a true and fair view of the financial position and financial performance of the Board in accordance with the Indian GAAP and that reckons with the stipulations of the Constitution and the Rules and Regulations of the Board, the decisions and directions of the CoA, as applicable, the Orders of the Hon.
-Supreme Court of India, as applicable, and on the basis of the decisions taken by the General Body, the Apex Council, the Working Committee, the Finance Committee and the IPL Governing Council, as applicable.
+Supreme Court of India, as applicable, and on the basis of the decisions taken by the General Body, the Apex Council, the Working Committee, the Finance Committee, the IPL Governing Council and Women's Premier League Committee as applicable.